fullstack-development/react-redux-starter-kit/docs/en/main.md

 A feature is the main unit in the architecture.
 A feature has its own branch in the redux state, redux logic, and react components which implement a functionality represented by the feature.

-Features are independent from one another and can use services, shared code (components, styles, types, helpers etc.) or containers provided by [containersProvider HOC](./lazy-feature.md).
-Other than that a feature doesn't know anything about the rest of the app.
+Features can depend on services, shared code (components, styles, types, helpers etc.) or core helpers (such as [containersProvider HOC](./lazy-feature.md)).
+Features cannot depend on modules or other features.

 Feature exports its containers and redux logic which can be used in two places:
 1. Containers and redux logic can be used in [modules](#module).